sim0nx/python-openhab/README.rst

 currently you can
  - retrieve current state of items
  - send updates and commands to items
- - receive commands, updates and changes from openhab
+ - receive commands, updates and changes triggered by openhab
+ - create new items and groups
+ - delete items and groups

 Requirements